SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Detailed Experimental Setup

 \subsection{Task Selection}

-We utilize Claude-Opus-4.6, to select a candidate set of 83 tasks from the 1600 tasks of SuperNI.
-To ensure we can conduct a controlled study with our limited compute and keep our search space tractable, we prompt the LLM with a minimal prompt and do not consider the validation benchmark while preparing this candidate pool.
-This was done to ensure that the task ranking is done purely on task utility scores.
+To ensure we can conduct a controlled study with our limited compute and keep our search space tractable, we prompt an LLM (Claude-opus-4.6) to first classify each task in SuperNI as suitable for reasoning or not, then we randomly sample 83 tasks from all the reasoning suitable tasks to prepare our candidate pool.
+We would like to note that such capable LLMs are useful for initial task sampling but they do not allow on-policy training and thus exhibit poor correlation with downstream reasoning performance.
+Ideally, \ours{} can be applied to all tasks from SuperNI and similar instruction-tuning datasets to create large scale RLVR data.
+We use a minimal binary classification prompt and do not consider the validation benchmark while preparing this candidate pool.
+This was done to ensure that the task ranking is done purely on task utility scores from~\S 3.1.
 The prompt follows:

 For reformatting the instruction tuning tasks to verifiable questions, we prompt GPT-5-mini with \ref{lst:reformatting_prompt}.
-To estimate the quality of the reformatting, we manually inspect 100 samples and find that GPT-5-mini follows the prompt accurately on 100\% of the samples while preserving the ground-truth and original task structure.
+To estimate the quality of the reformatting, we manually inspect 100 samples from 8 tasks and find that GPT-5-mini follows the prompt accurately on 98.4\% of the samples while preserving the ground-truth and original task structure.

-Finally, for win-rate filtering we generate 8 samples from Qwen3-0.6B at temperature=0.7 (generation length: 4096) , our baseline model and compute the per-question win-rate across these 8 samples.
-We filter all questions with a win-rate of 0 (too hard) and a win-rate of 1(too easy).